NetSuite training: improve your knowledge online

 Once you’ve completed all of your training on NetSuite you could take one, or all, of the NetSuite Certifications that the software company offers.

 They’re good to add to your resume to show your in-depth NetSuite knowledge alongside work experience.
-Take a look at our Ultimate Guide to find out more about them.

 NetSuite does have a few training videos on its YouTube channel.
 Some are short introductions to topics and others have more in-depth information.

 - Navigating NetSuite.